aianlinb/LibGGPK3/README.md

 Library for Content.ggpk of game: Path of Exile.
 Rewrite of https://github.com/aianlinb/LibGGPK2

-Expected to work on Windows, Linux and MacOS
+Expected to work on Windows, Linux and macOS

 ## Notice
 All projects in this repository are not thread-safe